ntoussaint/SETestKCL/README.md

 <br>

-It is based on Qt for the gui part.
+It is based on Qt for the gui part, and Boost for the binomial distribution calculation

+See the full Doxygen documentation in this [link](http://ntoussaint.github.io/SETestKCL/Doxygen/).

 <br>